 - 6 large baking potatoes (or equivalent gold potatoes)

-Scrub the potatoes then bake or boil them.
-Do not cut or peel them.
-I cooked mine in the pressure cooker.
-Cool the potatoes completely.
-Give this step plenty of time.
-If the potatoes are still warm in the middle they will be mushy, at least the gold ones were.
-Using a small knife, peel the potatoes.
+- Using a small knife, peel the potatoes.
 Grate them into a large bowl.
 As you get to the end of the potato you may have nothing but lumps.
 That’s okay, just throw them in the dish.
-They will look like this:

-Mix it together well, then stir in the cheese.
-Remember to reserve about 1/4 – 1/3 c. of the cheese for putting on top of the dish.
+- Mix it together well, then stir in the cheese.
+Remember to reserve about 1/4 – 1/3 cup of the cheese for putting on top of the dish.